TomiisinCole/Data-Engineering/Data Pipelines with Apache Airflow/airflow/README.md

 Log data: s3://udacity-dend/log_data
 Song data: s3://udacity-dend/song_data

-## Overview
-This assignment displays core concepts of Apache Airflow. create your own custom operators to perform tasks:

-- staging the data,
-- filling the data warehouse,
-- and running checks on the data as the final step.

 The project template package contains three major components for the project:

 - The dag template has all the imports and task templates in place, but the task dependencies have not been set